RamaLingeswaraRao950/Kinetic-Loader/README.md

 ## 🌄 Description :--

-It demonstrates a **Kinetic loader animation** using pseudo-elements, keyframe animations, and a multicolor animated gradient background.
+It demonstrates a **Kinetic loader** using pseudo-elements, keyframe animations, and a multicolor animated gradient background.
 It's lightweight, fully responsive, and visually appealing for modern UIs.

 ## ✨ Features :--